The educational program

-The universal primary school system in Burkina Faso hitherto provides little room for creativity, in the curricula.
-Classically frontal teaching is exercised in the primary schools, in Burkina Faso.
-The average class size in Burkina Faso is 94 children, the proportion of girls in less than 20 percent.
-Typical country schools in Burkina Faso are concrete buildings with corrugated tin roofs – a combination that quickly provides for a room temperature of over 30 degrees, in the case of an outdoor temperature of 40 degrees during heat waves.
+The universal primary school system in Burkina Faso provides little room for creativity.
+Traditional frontal teaching is exercised in the primary schools in Burkina Faso, with an average class size of 94 children and the proportion of girls in less than 20 percent.
+Typical country schools in Burkina Faso are concrete buildings with corrugated tin roofs – a combination that quickly provides for a room temperature over 30 degrees.

 the richness of such a place.
 We are beginning with the school.
 It should

 constitute a centre.
 It is indeed an art, when children and youth who